-Whenever you skip a payment, you lengthen your loan period, which translates to more interest charges with direct lender installment loans.
+Whenever you skip a payment, you lengthen your loan period.
+This translates to more interest charges with direct lender installment loans.
 The monthly finance rates aren’t as bad as a payday loan but they are still going to add up to a large amount.
 If you skip a payment this month for all your valid reasons, ensure to get back on track the following month.
 You could easily slip into the habit of making intermittent payments.
 Doing this would not only increase your liability but also dent your reputation with lenders.
 Make a provision for your loan repayment each month so that you do not find yourself in a situation where you cannot pay.

 If you can spare some cash, pay more than you are required.
 If you skipped a month o payment, you could pay double the next month, or as close as you can come to make up for that last payment.
 Unlike a bank or credit union loans, installment loan financing comes with higher interest rates.
 Each day that goes by means your finance charges will increase.
 Treat this type of financing like a payday or cash advance.
 The finance charges are high and it’s important to pay off the entire balance as quickly as possible.
 Of course, this will not save you from late fees but it will take your repayment back to what it was initially.
 You will hence reduce the interest expense proportionately.
 As a bonus, you may score some points with your lender, as they will note your commitment to paying off your debt.

 Requesting an extension should be your last option when it comes to paying back the lender.
 This method will only increase your repayment period and your monthly expense altogether.
 It can be considered if you foresee impossibility in meeting your monthly payments.
 Consider this if you can’t make payments for a period longer than one month.
 While you will end up paying more over a longer period of time, it would be prudent to ask for an extension.
 This way, you will have a flexible repayment option and lower your financial liability.
 You will also not have to miss any other payment or risk having your wages garnished.

 Try to work out a monthly payment plan with a direct installment lender